gfalmagn/Bc-HeavyIons/README.md

 - Determine the BDT binning (written in a header file), for each strategy and kinematic bin.
 The first time, when the header file does not exist yet, have to run it with option `firstTime=true`, before the second addJpsiChoiceWeight.C running
   * `cd ~/BDT/`
   * `rt DetermineBDTcuts.C`
+- Weight the BDT distribution of the [true Jpsi + muon from different vertex] background, i.e. flipJpsi or Prompt+(uncorrelated)Non-prompt MC, to data in the mass control region (or in the signal reigon)
+  * `rt -b "BDTweighting.C(true)"'

 ## Acceptance and efficiency
 - Make the acceptance and efficiency maps.
 Only needs the pre-selected samples, and the BDT binning.
 Need to run twice, with or without BDTuncorrelatedFromM (changes BDT binning, hence BDT efficiency)